bi-labor/es-mssql/docs/elasticsearch/exercise3.md

     Invoke-WebRequest 'http://localhost:9200/_bulk' -Method Post -ContentType 'application/json' -InFile .\salaries.json -UseBasicParsing
     ```

-1. Verify the response whether there are any errors.
+1. Check the response for errors.
 You will see a similar message if everything is OK (note the _errors_ in the response):

     ![Elasticsearch indices](images/bulk-import-ok.png)

-    If you see a similar error, it means the changes in the source file resulted in an invalid json file.
+    If you see a similar error, it means the source file changes resulted in an invalid json file.

     ![Elasticsearch indices](images/bulk-import-parse-error.png)